 • If you are experiencing soreness while breastfeeding, try expressing some milk after feeding and gently spreading it over the areola and nipple.
 This can provide immediate relief for cracked nipples.

 • Sore nipples due to breastfeeding can be remedied best with a pure lanolin cream.
 Lanolin is a powerful emollient, which means it helps to moisturize the skin by forming a protective barrier that traps water.
 This can help to alleviate dryness and promote the healing of cracked, sore nipples.
 Pure lanolin is hypoallergenic and safe for both mother and baby.
 There's no need to wash it off before breastfeeding.
 Lanolin products should be avoided in people with a known allergy to wool.

-• For women with very large nipples or large, long nipples, it often helps to squish the nipple down, which will make it easy for the baby to latch on.
+• For women with very large or long nipples, squishing the nipple down can make it easier for the baby to latch on during breastfeeding.

 • More information about breastfeeding with large breasts.

 How to Get Your Baby to Open Wide

 Choosing to pump and feed your baby breast milk instead of stopping breastfeeding altogether can have several benefits:

 - Nutritional Value: Breast milk is uniquely suited to the nutritional needs of infants.
 It contains all the essential vitamins, proteins, and fats your baby needs for healthy growth.
 Furthermore, breast milk is easier to digest compared to formula.

 - Immunity Boost: Breast milk contains antibodies that help protect your baby from common childhood illnesses, like diarrhea and pneumonia.
 The longer you provide breast milk to your baby, the better their immune system can be.

 - Postpartum Health Benefits: Breastfeeding and pumping can help your uterus return to its pre-pregnancy size more quickly and can reduce postpartum bleeding.